 Skinny (ish) Jeans for Men with Big Thighs

 First off, I have to say, there’s nothing wrong with a big guy wearing skinny jeans.
 There are lots of options for skinny jeans if you’re a man with big thighs.
 However, you’ll probably get over them eventually.
 When I finally got the skinny-jean-bug out of my system these Levi 513s were some of the first jeans I bought.
-They are a slim fit straight leg jeans which (in darker colors) works very well for boots such as Clarks, or even dress shoes for big men and made me look a bit more work-ready than my skinny jeans.
+They are slim fit straight leg jeans which (in darker colors) works very well with dress shoes for big men and made me look a bit more work-ready than my old skinny jeans.

 If you have really big thighs (or a huge butt) these jeans probably won’t work for you but for most big guys with an athletic level of muscular thighs, these are a great option.

 Even though these have 1% spandex mixed in with the cotton they feel just like normal jeans.
 Even to the point where I ended up splitting out the crotch and tearing the butt after a year or so of wearing them several times a week.
-That’d be a bit of a bummer except for the fact that, if you keep your eyes open, you can get these jeans for $25 or so.
+Did I still recommend them?
+Well, I have since bought two more pairs, so yes, I do.

 Best Budget Jeans for Active Guys with Big Quads

 This last pair of jeans is a bit of a unicorn that really impressed me.
-First off, they are available in so many colors and “finishes” that they could pass as either jeans or slacks depending on what you choose.
-The pair I first got was actually a Christmas present from my brother who said they were “great cheap hiking pants!”
+The pair I first got was actually a Christmas present from my brother who said they were “great hiking pants!”
 Now, my brother is super fit but, since I could floss my teeth with his thighs, I was skeptical.
 Much to my surprise, these jeans not only were as comfy as sweats, but they also fit amazingly well!

 LEE is a brand that I never would have looked at during my snooty early 20’s but I would have missed out.
 This straight let fit is sharp looking while still leaving room for my large thighs and the rest of my manhood.